+The content, activities and interation for the unit will be delivered remotely using video-based teaching platforms and an online course Virtual Leraning Environmnet (VLE).
 Teaching and learning for the unit are delivered through a combination of formal presentations by tutors, a range of interactive and participatory methods of teaching and learning and through reading and tasks to be undertaken individually by students outside the unit sessions.
 Such interactive and participatory methods of teaching and learning may include small and whole group practice sessions and exercises, case studies, structured seminar discussions, readings set through the VLE and oral presentations.

-Students are expected to participate actively in both face-to-face sessions at the workshops, and to fully engage in learning opportunities available on the VLE.
+Students are required to undertake pre-session activity in advance of the Study Days.
+Students are expected to participate actively in Study Day sessions and to fully engage in learning opportunities available on the VLE.
 Students are encouraged to identify and participate in supportive virtual learning groups with fellow students.